ns0714/InstaViewer/README.md

 - [x] Optional: Customized the action bar color to look like Instagram.
 - [x] Optional: Added custom launcher icon.
 - [x] Optional: Customised the action bar font to look like Instagram.
+- [x] Optional: Improved performance with the ViewHolder Pattern

 Walkthrough of all user stories: